What's behind US sanctions against Bangladesh's elite paramilitary force? | DW | 14.12.2021

 "RAB killed my husband.
 I still don't know what his crime was.
 He was an innocent man," Begum told DW.

 "We wanted to file a case to get justice for the murder of my husband,” she said, but her relatives were unable to do so as they were subjected to constant surveillance by RAB.
-"We have been threatened into staying silent," Begum told DW.
+"We have been threatened into staying silent."

 While the killing of Ekramul Haque has been widely criticized in local media and human rights groups have demanded an independent investigation, the government has shown no interest in holding the involved RAB officials accountable.